joshfrench/om-wiki-fork/Documentation.md

 Implementations should return a boolean value.
 If true then the component's `om.core/IRender` or `om.core/IRenderState` implementation will be called.
+This provides the opportunity to prevent components from re-rendering in response to certain changes in app (props) or local state.
+Please note that preventing components from re-rendering in response to props or state change could result in the DOM being out of sync with application or local state.

 `next-props` is the next application state that the component is associated with. `next-state` is the next component local state, it is always a map.

-In your implementation if you wish to detect prop transitions you must use `om.core/get-props`.
+In your implementation if you wish to detect prop transitions you must use `om.core/get-props` to get the previous props.
 This is because your component constructor function is called with the updated props.

 ### IWillReceiveProps